Help center Manage Permissions

 By selecting a user role for each of your team members (Admin, Member, Guest (Internal), or Guest (External)) you can define the level of access they have to your organization.

-Further still, you can select permissions for members that allow you to have granular control over your folders, Workflows, Workflow runs, and Pages.
+Furthermore, you can select permissions for members that allow you to have granular control over your folders, workflows, workflow runs, forms, and pages.

 Users: To invite users or change their user role you will need to be an Administrator.